-With the Championship season approaching its climax, players across the league will be looking to either drag their team up into the Premier League as well as put themselves into the shop window.
+With the Championship season approaching its climax, plenty of players have put themselves into the Premier League shop window.

-Here are 10 players currently plying their trade in the second tier that haven’t yet featured in the Premier League, but look ready to do so.
+Here are 10 players currently plying their trade in the second tier that haven’t yet featured alongisde the elite, but look ready to do so.

 Follow AskFans on Twitter